Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

    something you can look at either through your CVS client or through the CVS Web Browsing interface.

-   If you activate the CVS tracking for your project SYS\_PRODUCT\_NAME will also keep track of all the code changes in the SYS\_PRODUCT\_NAME database.
-This will give you extra capabilities on your CVS repository as explained in ?
+   If you activate the CVS tracking for your project |SYSPRODUCTNAME|
+   will also keep track of all the code changes in the
+   |SYSPRODUCTNAME| database.
+This will give you extra capabilities on
+   your CVS repository as explained in ?

 -  **CVS Watch Mode**: Watches in CVS work as a communication device,